 - Melbourne is cooler than most other Australian cities – expect sudden rain showers and windy days.
 Make sure you pack warm clothes, even if you’re visiting in summer!

 If it is your first time to Melbourne, you should aim to stay in the CBD or in Carlton, Parkville, Richmond, Southbank or South Yarra where you can reach the CBD easily via tram or train.
 We stayed at The Larwill Studio, a boutique hotel in Melbourne that is design-focused with modern amenities, a 24-hour gym and spacious rooms.

 The hotel offers both twin or king bed configurations, and some rooms have a view over the park or the city.
 Just outside the hotel is the tram station where you can hop on a tram straight to the CBD and Flinders Street Station, and the airport is a AUD$35-40 Uber ride away.
 You can check out room availability and current prices at The Larwill Studio by clicking here, or take a look at some other highly rated accommodation options in Melbourne here instead.

+You can also read this Melbourne neighbourhood guide for more ideas on where to stay.
 Melbourne room rates tend to go up from early December to around February during the Australian summer, so make sure you book your room ahead of time!

 What to do in Melbourne in 3 days